-The aggressive design makes it easy for you to find those narrow footholds and cracks that will help take you to the next level, and the use of split-leather ensures that you’re feet are always comfortable and dry.
+The aggressive design makes it easy for you to find those narrow footholds and cracks that will help take you to the next level.
+And the use of split-leather ensures that your feet are always comfortable and dry.

 Description: The La Sportiva Skwama Climbing Shoe is widely considered to be one of the top climbing shoes on the market.
 Experienced boulderers love the design and shape of the shoe, and swear by the high-quality design and construction.